Reactish-State

 Persist middleware

-You can save state in browser storage with the persist middleware.
+You can save the state to browser storage using the persist middleware.

 import { createState } from "reactish-state";